 I hope this scene and the way I have explored it shed some light on the agile mindset that undergirds Data’s nature and the nature of every good agilist out there.
 Stay curious and embrace change in all that you do.

-If any of this piques your Star Trek curiosity, I will share that CBS has been producing new Star Trek content over the last few years with CBS All Access.
+If any of this piques your Star Trek curiosity, I will share that CBS has been producing new Star Trek content over the last few years with

 Live Long and Prosper